-Preserving your natural teeth is always our first choice, but on occasion, patients need to have a tooth extraction surgery.
+Preserving your natural teeth is always our first choice, but on occasion, patients need to have a tooth extraction surgery or an orthognathic surgery.
 Post-extraction instructions are as important as the extraction itself to promote proper healing and a faster recovery.

 Here’s a list of 12 tips to care for your mouth after oral surgery: